 The re-location of the laboratory occurred at a time when there were very significant travel blank concentration equivalents, as the largest single travel blank concentration equivalent was a filter weighed for the $PM{2.5}$ Partisol at Auchencorth that was both pre and post weighed at Runcorn, just before the laboratory move.
 A total of 22 of the travel blank Whatman QMA quartz filters were pre weighed in Runcorn, and post weighed in Glasgow.
-These had an average concentration equivalent to 6.18 μg m-3, the average of the last 22 blank filters (based on date in sampler) to be both pre and post weighed in Glasgow was 5.98 μg m-3.
+These had an average concentration equivalent to 6.18 μg m-3, the average of the last 22 blank filters (based on date in sampler) to be both pre and post weighed in Runcorn was 4.76 μg m-3, and the average of the first 22 both pre and post weighed in Glasgow was 5.98 μg m-3.
 This would suggest that the laboratory move had a temporary effect on travel blanks but is not the route cause of the ongoing problem.